monome/monome.github.io/diii/README.md

-# web-diii
+# diii

-a web-based alternative to diii
+a web-based alternative to the python-based diii CLI

 to run locally run this in the web-diii root directory then browse to localhost:8000
 ```bash